pranjaliseth/CMPE-257-Project/Project_dir/paper/paper.md

 2) Sampling the data points has helped us in handling the data imbalance and preventing biased model training.

-3) For the models Random forest classifier and Extra tree classifier, the classification of ratings is very good.
+3) For Random forest classifier and Extra tree classifier, the rating classifcation is accurate.
 The models trained on oversampled data gave good F1 scores and were able to perform well even for custom input cases.
-For logistic regression, the ratings are divided as sentiments and this models has also performed very good, with good F1 score and accurate sentiment prediction of custom test inputs.
+For logistic regression, the ratings are divided as sentiments and this model has also performed well, with good F1 score and accurate sentiment prediction of custom test inputs.

 4) We can further train other models using Neural Networks.
 This can be used to predict the performance of a product in the market based on its specific features and the correlation between products possessing those attributes and their customer satisfaction ratios.